 In this highly aroused biological and emotional brain state, it becomes extremely hard to think rationally.

-In a non-stressed state, it’s relatively easy to recall the useful tips, techniques and healthy coping strategies we have gathered over the years.
+In a non-stressed state, it’s relatively easy to recall the useful tips, techniques and healthy coping strategies we've gathered over the years.

-However, once the amygdala is aroused, we’re more likely to find the tools are not in our immediate awareness unless they have become learned behaviours.
+However, once the amygdala is aroused, we’re more likely to find the tools are not in our immediate awareness unless they've become learned behaviours.
 This means we default to familiar but less helpful coping mechanisms.

-This less helpful brain state is often referred to as automatic pilot – and refers to unconscious learned behaviours.
+This less helpful brain state is often referred to as automatic pilot.

 Thankfully, with gentle persistence, we can focus repeated and directed attention to new pathways enabling those to gradually become our new normal.